umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

 #### Examine v0.1.80+ ####

-Examine v0.1.80 introduced a new `directoryFactory` which should be added to all indexers and searchers
+Examine v0.1.80 introduced a new `directoryFactory` which should be added to all indexers

     directoryFactory="Examine.LuceneEngine.Directories.SyncTempEnvDirectoryFactory,Examine"